 The settlement amounts offered by unscrupulous employers are often deficient and do not accurately reflect the harm done to the injured maritime worker.
 Negotiating a successful settlement takes time, skill, and knowledge.
 Consulting our local maritime injury attorneys early in the process will aid in your recovery efforts.

-Rely on a Kingwood Maritime Injury Attorney to Negotiate for You
+A Kingwood Maritime Injury Attorney Can Negotiate for You

 If you or a loved one has suffered an injury while employed in the maritime industry, you may be protected under several federal laws.
 The federal maritime acts are complex and include many requirements.
 Our Kingwood maritime injury lawyers can help.
 Let our team negotiate the best settlement possible for your situation.
 Contact Haines Law today to begin reviewing your options.